-His success continued at Newport County with promotion to the Conference National in 2010 but the lure of football league management proved to much and and he joined Aldershot Town as manager in 2011.
+His success continued at the Welsh side with promotion to the Conference National in 2010 but the lure of football league management proved too much and and he joined Aldershot Town as manager in 2011.

-Unfortunately in February 2013 Holdsworth was sacked by Aldershot Town after a bad run of form which saw them languishing in League Two.
+Unfortunately he was sacked in February 2013 after a bad run of form which saw them languishing in League Two.

-Dean Holdsworth was back in management in May 2013 with Conference South side Chelmsford City but he left the club by mutual consent in November 2013.
+Holdsworth made a brief return to management in May 2013 with Conference South side Chelmsford City but he left the club by mutual consent in November 2013.

-Dean Holdsworth also founded and is chairman of the NLFA (Non-League Footballers Association) which exists to improve the structures within Non League Football and to raise the standards of the game.
+He also founded and chairs the NLFA (Non-League Footballers Association) which exists to improve the structures within Non League Football and to raise the standards of the game.

-He currently heads up investment group Sports Shield Consultancy which agreed a £7.5 million takeover of his former club Bolton Wanderers in February 2016.
+Holdsworth currently works as a consulant with investment group Sports Shield Consultancy which took over his former club Bolton Wanderers in February 2016.

-Following the takeover, Holdsworth was installed as the new chief executive of Bolton Wanderers but he stepped aside in June 2016 to take on a role as director of football at the club.
+Following the takeover he was installed as the new chief executive but stepped aside in June 2016 to work as director of football.

-He was only in the role for a month before stepping down but remained a shareholder of the club until March 2017 and represented the club as an ambassador until August 2017 when he relinquished all ties with the club.
+He was only in the role for a month before stepping down but remained a shareholder of the club until March 2017 before relinquishing all ties a few months later.